Optimizing the pump coupling for a three-wave mixing Josephson parametric amplifier

-\begin{section}{Introduction} Josephson element-based parametric amplifiers (JPAs)\cite{JPA_review} have become critical tools in quantum measurements in which the information is carried by a few microwave photons.
-These amplifiers provide large gain with near quantum-limited added noise, enabling highly efficient microwave measurements in single-shot qubit readout\cite{Jeffrey_2014_FastReadout}, electron spin resonance detection\cite{Bienfait_2016_ESR}, and axion search\cite{Brubaker_2017_Axion}.
-Recent research has focused on improving JPA bandwidth and compression power\cite{Broadband_JPA,Eichler2014,Saturation_Gang,SPA,Naaman2019,Saturation_Planat,kaufman_Chebyshev2023,kaufman_SimpleHighSaturation2024}, which is necessary for multiplexed qubit readout\cite{Kundu2019,whiteReadoutQuantumProcessor2023} in large-scale quantum processors.
-However, a major challenge in operating a large array of JPAs at millikelvin temperature is the heat load added to the cryostat by the microwave drives applied for amplification, commonly referred to as the `pump'.
+Josephson parametric amplifiers (JPAs)~\cite{JPA_review} have become critical tools in quantum measurements in which the information is carried by a few microwave photons.
+These amplifiers provide large gain with near-quantum-limited added noise, enabling highly efficient microwave measurements in single-shot qubit readout~\cite{Jeffrey_2014_FastReadout}, electron spin resonance detection~\cite{Bienfait_2016_ESR}, and axion search~\cite{Brubaker_2017_Axion}.
+Recent research has focused on improving JPA bandwidth and compression power~\cite{Broadband_JPA,Eichler2014,Saturation_Gang,SPA,Naaman2019,Saturation_Planat,kaufman_Chebyshev2023,kaufman_SimpleHighSaturation2024}, which is necessary for multiplexed qubit readout~\cite{Kundu2019,whiteReadoutQuantumProcessor2023} in large-scale quantum processors; however, one operational challenge in scaling up superconducting quantum processors is the heat load added to the cryostat by the microwave drives applied to the JPAs, commonly referred to as the `pump'.

-To achieve quantum-limited noise performance with a JPA, the pump is typically delivered to the JPA through a heavily attenuated transimission line to reduce thermal noise.
+To achieve quantum-limited noise performance with a JPA, the pump is typically delivered to the JPA through a heavily attenuated transmission line to reduce thermal noise.
 In addition, the pump line is weakly coupled to the JPA, usually with a small capacitance or mutual inductance, to minimize the signal photon loss.
 As a result of these choices, the pump power required by the JPA is usually several orders of magnitude higher than the signal power.
-For instance, a state-of-the-art 3-wave-mixing JPA dissipates around 0.01 to 1~\textmu W of power on the base plate of a dilution refrigerator, whose cooling power is typically 10 to 100~\textmu W at 20~mK \cite{Kerr_free}.
-This is a practical limiting factor in scaling up superconducting quantum processors.
+For instance, a state-of-the-art three-wave-mixing JPA dissipates around 0.01 to 1~\textmu W of power on the base plate of a dilution refrigerator, whose cooling power is typically 10 to 100~\textmu W at 20~mK~\cite{Kerr_free}.
+This is a practical limiting factor in operating a large array of JPAs at millikelvin temperatures.